 First of all, folks in their 20s typically don’t have the same “insurance need” as someone in their 40s, 50s or 60s.

-Secondly, in most cases these individuals won’t have any health issues so it will be difficult for them to imagine that one day they may have difficulty being able to qualify for a life insurance policy.
+Secondly, in most cases, these individuals won’t have any health issues, so it’s hard for them to imagine that one day they may have difficulty being able to qualify for a life insurance policy.

 This is why…